-The Tweed Valley Hospital will be assessed as a State Significant Development (SSD) application, as it has a value of more than $30 million.
+The Tweed Valley Hospital has been assessed as a State Significant Development (SSD) application, as it has a value of more than $30 million.
 The NSW Minister for Planning or delegate is the consent authority for SSD applications, which are assessed by the Department of Planning, Industry and Environment (DPIE).

-The Stage 1 SSD application seeks overall approval for the hospital concept and consent to commence early and enabling works on the site.
+The Stage 1 SSD application sought overall approval for the hospital concept and consent to commence early and enabling works on the site.
 These works consist of site preparatory activities such as clearing, bulk earthworks, retention walls and other in-ground works to enable development of the hospital.

 The Stage 1 SSD application, including Environmental Impact Statement (EIS) was lodged with DPIE in October 2018, and placed on extended public exhibition from 1 November to 13 December 2018.
-Health Infrastructure responded to all feedback received from the community and government agencies during the exhibition period in a formal report, lodged with the DPE in late January 2019.
-The project's Response to Submissions report and other supplementary information is available on DPE’s website.
+Health Infrastructure responded to feedback received from the community and government agencies during the exhibition period in a formal report, lodged with the DPE in late January 2019.
+The project's Response to Submissions report and other supplementary information is available on the DPIE website.

 The Stage 1 SSD planning approval was granted by the NSW Government on 11 June 2019.